how to trade in crypto currency"

 How do I evaluate my trading performance?

-Evaluating trading performance involves monitoring profit-and-loss statements, assessing trading strategy effectiveness, and adjusting approaches as needed to optimise results.
+Monitor profit-and-loss statements, assess trading strategy effectiveness, and adjust approaches as needed to optimise results.